jdromero88/testing-gh-api-rate/README.md

         - { name: 'state_achieved' }
         - { name: 'state_percentage' }
 ```
-You should only update the `label, name, file, fields > label`
+You should only update the `label, name, file`
 ![New tracker](image-1.png)

 ### Script to change filenames extension